Lazy-Solutions/advanced-scene-manager/README.md

     public Scene scene;

     public void DoStuff()
     {

-        collection.Open();   //Close all existing scenes and open scenes in collection, also shows loading screen scene.Open();        //Opens the scene, stand-alone, additive
+        //All collection functions use a loading screen, if one is defined collection.Open();        //Close all existing scenes and open scenes in collection collection.Close();       //Closes all scenes
+        collection.Toggle();      //Toggles the collection on or off collection.Toggle(true);  //Makes sure the collection is open collection.Toggle(false);  //Makes sure the collection is closed

+        //All scene functions open it as stand-alone (without collection) scene.Open();         //Opens the scene, stand-alone, additive
         scene.OpenSingle();   //Opens the scene, stand-alone, closes all existing scenes and collections scene.Close();        //Closes the scene, stand-alone
-        scene.Toggle();      //Toggles the scene on or off, stand-alone scene.Toggle(true);  //Makes sure that the scene is open, stand-alone }
+        scene.Toggle();       //Toggles the scene on or off, stand-alone scene.Toggle(true);   //Makes sure that the scene is open, stand-alone scene.Toggle(false);  //Makes sure that the scene is closed, stand-alone

+        //All the above are proxy functions for functions in SceneManager.standalone or SceneManager.collection SceneManager.standalone.Open(scene);
+        SceneManager.collection.Open(collection);

+    }

 }